European Solidarity Corps

-The European Solidarity Corps volunteering projects are aimed at young people between 18 and 30 years old and are divided into two options – Team Volunteering and Individual Volunteering – both of which can be done only once.
+The volunteering projects of the European Solidarity Corps are aimed at young people between 18 and 30 years old and are divided into two groups — Team Volunteering and Individual Volunteering.

-Team Volunteering brings together between 10 to 40 young people from different nationalities in a country where they carry out various volunteer activities.
-These volunteer projects last between 2 weeks and 2 months and, to a certain extent, are similar to the short-term projects, since volunteers live in an international and very active environment.
+Team Volunteering brings together 10 to 40 young people of different nationalities in one country, where they engage in various volunteering activities.
+These volunteering projects typically last between 2 weeks and 2 months and, to some extent, are similar to short-term projects, as volunteers live in an international and highly active environment.

-Individual Volunteering lasts between 2 and 12 months, that is, it is a long-term project.
-Although usually there are other volunteers in the hosting organisation, the work developed includes more responsibilities and the possibility of focusing more on acquiring new skills and knowledge.
+Individual Volunteering has a duration of 2 to 12 months, making it a long-term project.
+Although there may be other volunteers in the association, individual volunteers will have more responsibilities and the opportunity to develop new skills and professional knowledge.

-The traineeships and jobs of the European Solidarity Corps can only take place in Member States of the European Union, however to the European Solidarity Corps volunteering programmes are added countries like North Macedonia, Turkey, Liechtenstein, Iceland, Norway, Albania, Bosnia and Herzegovina, Kosovo, Montenegro, Serbia, Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine, Algeria, Egypt, Jordan, Israel, Lebanon, Morocco, Palestine, Syria, Tunisia and Russia.
+The volunteering programs carried out through the European Solidarity Corps can take place in Member States of the European Union, as well as in countries such as North Macedonia, Turkey, Liechtenstein, Iceland, Norway, Albania, Bosnia and Herzegovina, Kosovo, Montenegro, Serbia, Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine, Algeria, Egypt, Jordan, Israel, Lebanon, Morocco, Palestine, Syria, Tunisia, and Russia.

-To have access to all the information on the European Solidarity Corps platform, it is necessary to create an account and start searching for opportunities.
-In their platform you can find all the available placements.
-The hosting organisations also have access to the profile of the registered volunteers and they can contact, if the volunteer’s profile meets the requirements they are seeking for.
+To access all information on the European Solidarity Corps platform, it is necessary to create an account and start searching for opportunities.
+On their platform, you can explore all available placements.
+Hosting organizations also have access to the profiles of registered volunteers and can reach out if a volunteer’s profile aligns with the requirements they are seeking.

-On the ESC platform it is also possible to find contests to which all young people can apply even if they are not doing a project, that means everyone can be active in the European Solidarity Corps community.
-Some of the contest include the following: t-shirt design, photography, poem, among many others!
+The ESC platform also features contests that all young people can apply for, even if they are not currently engaged in a project.
+This means everyone can actively participate in the European Solidarity Corps community.
+Some of the contests include t-shirt design, photography, poetry, among many others!

-In case you find an organisation in which you would like to do a ESC volunteer project, but they don’t have placements available, we advise you to contact them, since they can do an application to receive you as a volunteer.
+If you identify an organization where you would like to undertake an ESC volunteer project, but they currently have no available placements, we recommend reaching out to them.
+They may be able to submit an application to host you as a volunteer.